 Let's say you had been getting health coverage on your spouse's plan.
 When you get divorced you might be able to put a requirement in the settlement that your former spouse continue to provide coverage for you and your children.

 Now let's say it's the opposite situation.
 You're getting divorced and you're the one who had a health plan that covered your spouse.
-If that's the case, keep in mind that after you get divorced, your insurance plan may charge an additional premium for your ex-spouse and your children.
+If that's the case, keep in mind that after you get divorced, your insurance plan may charge an additional premium for your ex-spouse.

 After you get divorced, you may be able to temporarily keep your health coverage through a law known as "COBRA."
-If your former spouse got insurance through an employer, COBRA lets you stay on that plan for up to 36 months.
+If your former spouse got insurance through an employer that has at least 20 employees, COBRA lets you stay on that plan for up to 36 months.
 You can keep that plan unless you remarry or enroll in a new plan.

 But insurance through COBRA can be expensive.
-Even though COBRA lets you stay on your former spouse's plan, you'll have to pay the monthly premiums yourself.
-So it's important to learn what those premiums are so you can figure out your budget after you get divorced.
+Even though COBRA lets you stay on your former spouse's plan, you'll have to pay all of the monthly premiums yourself, without any contribution from the employer.
+It's important to learn what those premiums are so you can figure out your budget after you get divorced.

 Also, in order to get COBRA coverage, you need to tell the administrator of the health plan within 60 days of your divorce or legal separation.